jonnydgreen/event-management-service/docs/design.md

 #### Application Layer

 This is where the user requests are processed and deserialised at each entrypoint to the system.
 For example, a RESTful endpoint.
+It is best to keep this as thin as possible and delegate any business logic to the service layer.

 #### Service Layer